Undergraduate Research in Scientific Inquiry

 Brian Walter (mathematics) is interested in problems relating to graphs, combinatorial games and especially combinatorial games played on graphs.
 He would like to work with students who have a strong background in mathematics and/or computer science and who are interested in applying their skills to open-ended problems relating to graphs and/or games.

 EJ Zita (physics), who has expertise in energy physics, modeling and organic farming, is researching sustainability and climate change.
 Many students have done fine projects on sustainable energy and food production in her academic programs.
-Zita is working with Judy Cushing and Scott Morgan to establish a new research program at Evergreen.
-With Cushing, they will model land use impacts on climate change; with Morgan, they will plan and facilitate sustainability projects on campus.
-More information on Zita's research is available at http://126.96.36.199/z/zita/research.htm .
+Zita is working with Judy Cushing to model land use impacts on climate change and with Scott Morgan to plan and facilitate sustainability projects on campus.
+More information on Zita's research is available at http://188.8.131.52/z/zita/research.htm .